dciccale/ki.js/README.md

 ## What can i do with ki.js?

-With ki.js you cand do the basic stuff jQuery can, for example:
+With ki.js you can do the basic stuff jQuery can, for example:

 ### DOM Ready?